kubereboot/kured/CONTRIBUTING.md

 make e2e-test
 ```

-You can alter test behaviour by passing arguments to this command.
+You can alter the test behaviour by passing arguments to this command.
-A few examples below:
+A few examples are given below:

 ```shell
 # Run only TestE2EWithSignal test for the kubernetes version named "current" (see kind file)